 How do you get palliative care?

 The process begins when your doctor refers you to the supportive and palliative care team.
 You can also ask your doctor for a referral.
-Our supportive and palliative care team can see you while in the hospital, at the Seacoast Cancer Center or in our Clinic located in the hospital by south entrance.
+Our supportive and palliative care team can see you while in the hospital, at the Mass General Cancer Center at Wentworth-Douglass Hospital or in our Clinic located in the hospital by south entrance.

 Does insurance pay for palliative care?